mitchellblaser/EVCS/README.md

 - [ ] Migrate sorting algorithms to *frmDataView.vb*'s List View
 - [ ] Clean up all the (very) messy code
 - [ ] Create installer with wizard to set up directory structures, user files, program files, etc.
+- [ ] Add "Management" form (Admin only) which will allow for exporting data files with information to email.